How to use a digital whiteboard in product management

 Aha!
 Whiteboards for product development

-Incorporating an online whiteboard into your daily work as a product manager is great.
+Incorporating a digital whiteboard into your daily work as a product manager is great.
 But we think it is even better if your whiteboard tool is designed purposefully for the job.
 That is why we built Aha!
 Whiteboards for product teams.
 You can visualize complex concepts, come together with stakeholders, craft beautiful wireframes, and even connect directly to your live roadmap.
 Curious to learn more?
 Check out the FAQs, watch the video below, and try it for yourself.

 FAQs about Aha!
 Whiteboards